ElectroKing14/CringeBot/README.md

-Dies ist mein Discord Bot.
+This is my Discord Bot.
-Er ist an Dank Memer angelehnt.